I don’t remember how many times my mother told me this story, or how many times I have told it to you. It bears retelling.

 She was ushered into a room to be interviewed for the job she wanted.
 A few questions were asked.
 A form was handed to her and she filled it out.
 When she came to the box that asked her religion, she wrote Jewish.
 The interviewer looked at the application, said: “Jewish, eh?”

-I’ve told this story before, but I needed to retell it.
-Because I finally made a leap of understanding between this anecdote and connected it to a part of my mother I never quite “got.”
+Finally, I made a leap of understanding.
+I connected this anecdote to an aspect of my mother I never “got.”

 My mother wanted me to get a nose job.
 When I turned 16, she wanted me to have plastic surgery to “fix” my nose.